 Shorten the abs to deload the linea alba.

-What this means, in practice, is that some people will need to avoid full sit-ups or any exercise that stretches out the abdominal muscles.
-Typically, we train our muscles through their full healthy range, causing them to lengthen and shorten.
+What this means, in practice, is that some people will need to avoid full range sit-ups or any exercise that stretches out the abdominal muscles.
+At our personal training studio in Chesapeake, VA, we have our clients train their muscles through their full healthy range, causing them to lengthen and shorten.
 But with diastasis recti, the abs may tend to bow apart from each other when they are stretched out or elongated.

 If we want to avoid this and eliminate any stretching forces on the linea alba, we need to keep the ab muscles short as we work to get them strong again.
 This means putting the muscles in very short lengths, and then working them isometrically, or putting them under tension and just holding the tension without elongating and shortening.